Skip to Content

 But not all types of agates have stripes.
 For example, mossy agate has no striations; instead, it is known for tree-like patterns on the surface, which are formed by mineral dendrites.
 The so-called grape agate is also known for its characteristic shape reminiscent of grape bunches.

 Jasper will be more difficult, as jasper can also be striped with various fancy patterns.
-However, as a rule, these patterns are somewhat different from that characteristic of agate.
+However, as a rule, these patterns are somewhat different from the characteristics of agate.
 Together with opacity, this creates an appearance that is not typical for agates.

 Conclusion